hynek/structlog/docs/loggers.rst

 **initial_values**
    The values that new wrapped loggers are automatically constructed with.
-   Useful for example if you want to have the module name as part of the context.
+   Useful, for example, if you want to have the module name as part of the context.

 .. note::